ShailPatel27/Code-Insights/README.md

 This results in **more accurate and predictable hovers**.

+### Method Call Detection (New in v0.3.0)

+Code Insights now understands **method calls on NumPy arrays**, such as:

+* `arr.sort()`

+The extension infers the receiver type using simple assignment patterns (e.g. `arr = np.arange(...)`) and shows the correct behavioral insights when the type can be determined confidently.

+Ambiguous cases are intentionally ignored to avoid misleading information.

 ### Learn More Sidebar

 Click **Learn More** to open a side panel with: